Asahikawa Freeride Tour Overview

 Pre-Trip Support

-Once you've booked, we’ll make sure everything’s lined up for a smooth ride.
-Keep an eye on your inbox.
+Once you've booked, we’ll make sure everything’s lined up for a smooth trip.
 You’ll get a full pre-trip briefing with everything you need to know: detailed tour info, arrival and departure times, packing advice, and a few pro tips to help you get the most out of your time in Japan.
 Got questions?
 Our tour managers are always just a call or email away.
 And if you need help sorting the extras, like travel insurance, early arrivals, stopovers, or extra nights, we’re here to handle that too.

 There’s a reason riders keep coming back to Asahikawa

 There's a reason the pros consistently choose to ride and film in Asahikawa.
 It’s not just the deep snow or the endless terrain, it’s the full experience.
 From tree lines and roadside spots to lift-accessed zones that stay fresh for days, this place quietly delivers.
-And when the day’s done, you’re not stuck in a resort bubble—you’re in a proper Japanese city with good food, good vibes, and plenty to explore.
+And when the day’s done, you’re not stuck in a resort bubble, you’re in a proper Japanese city with good food and plenty to explore.
 It’s not loud, but it’s legit.
 And once you’ve been, you get why so many riders make it a regular stop.

 Meet your expert team